searley96/weekend-redux-feedback-loop/README.md

 Next, set up the PostgreSQL database.
 I used a Postico localhost for my project.
 The database name and SQL queries can be found in the data.sql file within my code.

 Open your terminal and run the commands:
---npm install
+1. npm install
---npm run server
+2. npm run server
---npm run client
+3. npm run client

 Running npm run client will open the project in your browser.